 Copyright © University of Cambridge.
 All rights reserved.

 I was in Bewdley, in Worcestershire recently.
 It's a very old town and well known for a pretty bridge over the river in the centre of town.
 But it's also known for another reason, one that most people don't know about.
-Mr Edward Benbow, from Bewdley, holds the palindromic record!
+Mr Edward Benbow, from Bewdley, once held the palindromic record!
 "The what?" you may be asking.

 A palindrome is a word, sentence or verse that reads the same forward or backwards, that is to say from right to left and left to right.
 EVE and ANNA are both short palindromic names, then there's HANNAH and BOB.
 You probably have some palindromic people in your family!
 Not sure?
 Well how about MUM or DAD, and you might even have a SIS!